-5.4.4.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.5.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-The implementation of the Proposed Action may have long-term, minor positive impacts to threatened and endangered species within the project area, particularly those bat species that utilize trees as summer roosting sites.
-As cleared shoreline areas become revegetated over time, there should be additional roost sites available for bats, as well as perching sites for bald eagles.
+The implementation of the Proposed Action may increase habitat that could be utilized by threatened and endangered species within the project area, particularly those bat species that utilize trees as summer roosting sites.
+As cleared shoreline areas become revegetated over time, there should be additional roost sites available for bats.
 While there would be an increase of land under government ownership with this alternative, the amount purchased in comparison to overall already owned by USACE is small, thus any benefits would be negligible.
 This alternative does not entail construction or other ground disturbing activities, as such the USACE has determined that this alternative would have no effect on federally listed species.

-5.5 Archaeological and Historic Resources
+5.6 Archaeological and Historic Resources

 The implementation of the No Action Alternative has the potential to have long-term, significant, negative impacts on any archeological or historic resources (collectively cultural resources) that may occur on the private land tracts considered for acquisition.
-These cultural resources could be damaged or destroyed by any earth-disturbing activities.
+These cultural resources could be damaged or destroyed by future development activities.

-5.5.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.6.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-Implementation of the Proposed Action would have minor positive impacts on archaeological and historic resources on any fee-acquired lands, because any historic properties brought under federal ownership would be protected in accordance with the National Historic Preservation Act, the Archeological Resources Protection Act and other regulations.
+Implementation of the Proposed Action would have significant positive impacts on archaeological and historic resources present on any fee-acquired lands, as those historic properties would be brought under federal ownership and would be protected in accordance with the National Historic Preservation Act, the Archeological Resources Protection Act and other laws and regulations.
 Any ground-disturbing activities on USACE fee-owned lands would require a permit to be issued prior to commencement of the activity.
-Through the site review process prior to issuance of a permit or any federal action, unknown sites would be identified, and known sites would be evaluated for their significance and eligibility for the National Register of Historic Places pursuant to 36 CFR Part 800 of the National Historic Preservation Act.
+Through the site review process prior to issuance of a permit on any federal action, unknown sites would be identified, and known sites would be evaluated for their significance and eligibility for the National Register of Historic Places pursuant to 36 CFR Part 800 of the National Historic Preservation Act.
+Acquisition of occasional flowage easements is expected to have impacts similar to the No Action Alternative.

-5.6 Socio-Economic Resources
+5.7 Socioeconomic Resources